-As the Republic of Croatia became official EU member 1 July 2013, it was not obliged to submit the INSPIRE monitoring and reporting forms before that date.
-First Reporting was submitted in 2016 and a lot of progress has been made in the period from 2016-2019.
-The number of identified spatial datasets, as well as documentation of data through NSDI geoportal and Metadata Catalogue, has grown from 85 in 2016 to 214 in 2019.
-Accessibility of data through network services is also much higher than in 2016 when Croatia had 49 services while in 2019 it has 100 network services.
-Interoperability of spatial datasets has also increased but still not enough.
+• As the Republic of Croatia became official EU member 1 July 2013, it was not obliged to submit the INSPIRE monitoring and reporting forms before that date.
+The first Reporting was submitted in 2016 and a lot of progress has been made in the period from 2016-2019.
+Also from the last update of the Country fische in 2019 the number of identified spatial datasets, as well as documentation of data through NSDI geoportal and Metadata Catalogue, has grown as seen in the Monitoring results.
+Accessibility of data through network services is also higher.
+The interoperability of spatial datasets has also increased but still not enough.
 Thus, NCP has planned a project regarding the increase of availability and interoperability of spatial datasets in Croatia which is funded from the European Regional Development Fund.